BryceStevenWilley/BryceStevenWilley.github.io/_pages/1-about.md

   alt: A picture of me, Bryce, holding my dog jackie next to a statue of a dog's head, all of us looking in the same direction
 ---

 I'm Bryce, a full-stack software engineer, living in Boston, MA.
-I currently work for the IRS.
+I currently work for the IRS in the Applications Development office, Customer Service Domain.
 My mission is to make technology that works better for people.

 You can find [my resumé here](/assets/bryce_willey_resume.pdf).